happycarboo/ScubaDivingSales/ScubaDivingApp/README.md

 - Node.js (v14 or newer)
 - npm or yarn
+- Xcode (latest version) for iOS development
+- iOS Simulator with iPad support
-- iOS development environment (for iPad testing)
+- macOS for iOS development

 ### Installation